-You can also serve them with a variety of sauces, such as BBQ sauce, honey mustard, or ranch dressing.
-Finally, for a complete meal, add some cooked grains like quinoa or brown rice, and you have yourself a complete dinner!
+You can also serve them with various sauces, such as BBQ sauce, honey mustard, or ranch dressing.
+Finally, add some cooked grains like quinoa or brown rice for a complete meal, and you have a complete dinner!

 Let leftover pork chops cool to room temperature before storing them in an airtight container for up to 3 days.
-Then, reheat them in the air fryer at 350 degrees until warmed through.
+Then, reheat them in the air fryer at 350 degrees until warm.

 You can also freeze pork chops for up to 2 months.
 Let them thaw overnight in the refrigerator before reheating.

-Do I have to preheat the Air Fryer?
+Do I need to preheat the air fryer for this recipe?

 More Air Fryer Recipes

 - AIR FRYER HOMEMADE PIZZA ROLLS